-'''

-#section name, 0:dest pathname, , "description"
+#section_name, 0:dest_pathname, , "description"

-'''

 #section_name defines the name of the .INF section that lists the files to be copied.

-is the disk ID that represents the installation directory.
+0 is the disk ID that represents the installation directory is the disk ID that represents the installation directory.
 (0 is a reserved disk ID, and always represents the installation directory -- the directory the user specified when asked where to install the application.)